SUBMISSION DEADLINE: 3 JUNE 2014, 23:59 UTC/GMT

 If you can view your rebuttal comments in the online review system, so can your reviewers.
 Rest assured that rebuttal information is considered and can be very helpful in the selection process.

 Over the past few years, authors could ask the committee for permission to post images, audio, and/or videos on a public BBS.
 While this feature was sometimes helpful for providing examples that answer specific questions posed by referees, it was used very differently by different authors and regulated differently by different referees.
 In some cases, an author would be allowed to upload entirely new examples, while nothing was allowed in others.
 The instructions clearly stated that rebuttals are only for "addressing factual errors in reviews".
-Yet, some authors would push the limits (for example, "the review said my method doesn't work, and so here are several new results to show that it does work ..."), and some referees were more lenient than others in allowing such uploads.
+Yet, some authors would push the limits (for example, "the review said my method does not work, and so here are several new results to show that it does work ..."), and some referees were more lenient than others in allowing such uploads.
 To improve the uniformity of the review process, rebuttals will be limited to only 1,000 words of text.
 No images and no video can be uploaded with the rebuttal for any paper.
 This change should improve the fairness of the rebuttal process, and also decrease the pressure on submitters to create new results during the short rebuttal process.

 Will we use the bulletin board system (BBS) for discussion during the rebuttal period?